Mason Lowe: Death

-Lowe was competing at a PBR Velocity Tour event at the Denver Coliseum as part of the National Western Stock Show in Denver, Colorado on January 15, 2019, and was thrown from his bull.
-However, the bull — Hard Times — then turned and his back legs stepped hard on his chest before moving off.
-Eyewitness reports say he did stand, then grasped his chest before collapsing.
-He was treated at Denver Health Medical Center but died from extensive damage to his heart, heart valve, and aorta, the 1-ton bull crushing his chest even though he was wearing a protective vest.
-The competition was postponed to the next day, with all riders wearing memorial patches.
-The PBR sent support to his wife, Abbey, who have said that Hard Times will stay in competition because they believe the injury was done "absolutely unintentionally".
-He was the third bull rider to be killed in competition since the PBR was founded.
+Lowe was competing at a PBR Velocity Tour event at the Denver Coliseum as part of the National Western Stock Show in Denver, Colorado, on January 15, 2019, and was thrown from his bull.
+However, the bull — Hard Times, owned by Cervi Championship Rodeo, — then turned and his back legs stepped hard on his chest before moving off.
+Eyewitness reports said he did stand, then grasped his chest before collapsing.
+He was treated at Denver Health Medical Center, but died from extensive damage to his heart, heart valve, and aorta, the one-ton bull crushing his chest even though he was wearing a protective vest.
+He was ranked 18th in the PBR world standings at the time of his death.
+The following day of competition, all riders were wearing memorial patches.
+The PBR sent support to his wife, Abbey.
+The organization said that Hard Times would stay in competition because they believed the injury was done "absolutely unintentionally".
+Lowe was the third bull rider to be killed in PBR competition since the organization was founded.

+His funeral service was held on January 23, 2019, at the Open Bible Praise Center in Boonville, Missouri.

+Hard Times' final career out was in August 2020 at the Professional Rodeo Cowboys Association (PRCA) rodeo in Kalispell, Montana.
+By that point, the bull was now known as Chigger.

+Honors

-In his memory, the PBR temporarily renamed their annual Premier Series event at the Enterprise Center in St. Louis, Missouri, as the Mason Lowe Memorial for the 2019 season.
-The annual Ridin’ with Mason Lowe memorial event in Cassville, Missouri has been held since 2019.
+In Lowe's memory, PBR riders wore memorial patches for the rest of the 2019 season.
+The organization also temporarily renamed their annual Premier Series event at the Enterprise Center in St. Louis, Missouri, as the Mason Lowe Memorial for said season.

+The annual Ridin' with Mason Lowe memorial event in Cassville, Missouri, has been held since 2019.
 The event was cancelled in 2020 due to the COVID-19 pandemic, but returned in 2021.
-In 2019 and 2021, the Ridin’ with Mason Lowe event was a part of the PBR’s lower-level Touring Pro Division, but in 2022 became an independent, unsanctioned event.
+In 2019 and 2021, the Ridin' with Mason Lowe event was a part of the PBR's lower-level Touring Pro Division, but since 2022 has been an independent, unsanctioned event.

 Since 2019, the PBR has awarded the Mason Lowe Award, given to the rider who scores the highest single ride during the regular season of the Unleash the Beast Series (UTB).

 Personal life

-Lowe was well-known for being a cowboy.
-On June 9, 2018, he married Abbey Cooper in Pilot Grove, Missouri.
+On June 9, 2018, Lowe married Abbey Cooper in Pilot Grove, Missouri.
 They lived in Rocheport, Missouri, with their dog Gator.
 After his death on January 15, 2019, Lowe left behind a widow, Abbey, and other family.